Enrichment Experience Mandala (Grades 9-12)

 Students will demonstrate an understanding of the geosphere by describing the composition and structure of the geosphere, explaining the carbon cycle, and differentiating plate movement and boundaries.

-Projects allow students to demonstrate their understanding of concepts and skills by completing a job-related task.
-The assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
+Projects allow students to demonstrate competence and understanding of concepts and skills by completing a career-related task.
+For example, the assignment might be to create a mural, a package design, a speech, a film review, or a movie set – you name it!
 These creative projects are about applying your learning acquired through in-depth research to real-world career tasks.

-Please review the competency statements to learn the major topics and concepts covered in this offering.
+Please also review the competency statements to learn more about the major topics and concepts covered in this offering.

 Students will demonstrate an understanding of matter and energy by describing the atomic structure and forces, explaining the phases and transformations of matter, and relating the processes of energy transference to the phases of matter.